As much as everyone would love to have a perfect trip, you have to face the fact that something bad might happen.

-Knowing damn well there wasn’t going to be a bus station around I asked the 1st group of people I saw.
+Knowing damn well there wasn’t going to be a bus station around I asked the first group of people I saw.

-A group of girls gave me a point in a general direction, so onward I went.
+The group gives me a point in a vague direction, so onward I went.

-After a few more minutes of walking I felt lost again but I came across another girl who I asked directions from.
+After a few more minutes of walking I felt lost again.

 As soon as this happens I stop and look around for a bit.

-It was more of a maniacal, “I might go King Kong crazy on something” type of laugh.
+It was more of a maniacal, “I might go crazy on something” type of laugh.

-The reason being: I’m right where I first started when the bus dropped me off.
+The reason being is because I’m right where I started when the bus dropped me off.

 That building that in no way, shape, or form looked like a Bus Station or Train Station was actually BOTH; the train station and bus station!!!